Top 47 ETL Interview Questions & Answers (2025)

 • Assignment: This entity would capture the required assignments within each course.
 Attributes could include Assignment ID, Course ID (foreign key referencing Course), Assignment Name, Assignment Description, and Due Date.

-• Submission: This entity would capture the assignment submissions from each student.
+• Submission: This entity would capture each student’s assignment submissions.
 Attributes could include Submission ID, Assignment ID (foreign key referencing Assignment), User ID (foreign key referencing User), Submission Date, Submission File, and Grade Earned.

 When explaining these entities during an interview, follow a similar approach as with the User entity by providing insights into the design choices and their implications on product use.